gabrielsyphan/apache2-docker-angular/README.md

 ## Running Apache ##

-* Create an image using "docker build -t apache2 debian:latest ."
+* Create an image using "docker build -t apache2/debian:latest ."
 * Run "docker compose up -d" to start your docker container using image created with DockerFile
 * Your project will run in http://localhost:80